farquet/QuizGenerator/README.md

 This project has two main parts.
 The first one consists in parsing a Latex file submitted by an admin and extracting quiz questions (title, answers and solution index) and organizing them in courses and chapters.
 The second one aims to display random quizzes to anyone who want to practice this material.
 A quiz is generated loading random questions from the database.
+It is displayed in a simple HTML form.
+Math rendering is done using MathJax library.

 #### Demo
 *	This is actually running on the LASEC website.
 [Try the version used by EPFL students](http://lasec.epfl.ch/quiz_generator/choices.php "Quiz generator at LASEC, EPFL").